Below are basic written specifications for the LiveWall® Living Wall System.

 Rear Drain Assembly: 0.5” inside diameter flexible hose to connect WallTer module rear drain spouts using barbed elbow, tee, and wye [Y] fittings.
 Single hose drain with .75” MIPT fitting for connection to installer-supplied hose for runoff containment / disposal.

-LiveWall recommends a low-cost, low-maintenance chemical treatment for hard water sources.
+LiveWall recommends and supplies a low-cost, low-maintenance chemical treatment for hard water sources.
 Properly treated hard water poses no health risks and actually provides beneficial nutrients to plants.
 However, buildup of calcium or iron scaling from untreated hard water can potentially impair the flow of water through the irrigation nozzles.